jocelyn530309-sys/My-project/EDA_Framework.md

 ### Purpose
 This makes the results more intuitive by showing occupancy patterns on a campus map, which can be useful for presentations to non-technical audiences.

-## 11. Outlier and Follow-Up Issue Analysis

-### What we can analyse
-- Records with `value < 0`
-- Records with `value = 0`
-- Records where `value > room capacity`
-- `locationcode` values that cannot be matched with room metadata
-- Rooms with missing capacity or building information

-### Possible charts / methods
-- Abnormal records table
-- Count summary table
-- Bar chart: number of abnormal records by building / room type

-### Purpose
-This helps us summarise key data issues and prepare follow-up questions for KIT or the supervisor.